 How to Tie the Leader onto the Fly Line

-The leader is a long, tapered piece of fishing line that’s designed to carry your fly out to waiting fish.
+The leader is a long, tapered piece of fishing line that’s designed to carry your fly out to wait for fish.
 This thin, clear line is invisible to fish, and the taper ensures that the fly lays out softly on the water.
 Some leader does come in fluorocarbon, but this isn’t as ideal for dry fly fishing, since fluorocarbon sinks.

 Every fly line you buy these days will have a welded loop on the front, and just about every leader comes with a perfection loop already tied.
 If this is the case for you, all you’ll need to do is attach the leader to the line with the loop-to-loop connection.
 It’s simple, secure, and slides through the guides on your fly rod with ease.

 See our post here on how to tie the perfection loop for a step-by-step guide.

 What do I need to set up a fly rod?